Nachtwind1100011/SE-Individual-Project/README.md

 # SE-Individual-Project

-v0.1
+v0.2

-This will be the term project of Dominic Oertel for Software Engineering, Spring 2021, Towson University.
+Welcome to the term project of Dominic Oertel for Software Engineering, Spring 2021, Towson University.

-Included in this repository is the CC20 Translator Application.
-It will include a GUI inspired by that of Google Translate.
+Included in this repository is the CC20 Messenger Application.
+It adds an extra layer of encryption that only you and the people you share your key with can access.

-To start, one simply needs Python 3 installed and the PyCryptodome library.
-Input text will be entered into one box, output text will be displayed in the other.
-Output can also optionally be printed to a file.
-There will be two modes of operation, encryption; taking keyboard input from the user and displaying ciphertext.
-Decryption; taking ciphertext pasted from the user or from a file and translated into readable plaintext.
+To start, one needs a computer with NodeJS, Python 3, and the PyCryptodome library installed.
+To automatically send and receive messages with another, a Discord account is required with the client installed locally.
+All setup instructions are provided.

 The name CC20 is a shortening of 'ChaCha20', the name of the cipher algorithm to be used for en- and decryption.